 Give this syrup a try with my Homemade Maple Breakfast Sausage!

 - 1/2 c dark brown sugar

 - 1 tsp maple extract optional

 - 1/8 tsp salt

-- Whisk all of the ingredients to a saucepan over medium heat.
+- Whisk the brown sugar, white sugar, salt, and water in a saucepan over medium heat.
 Bring it to a boil stirring consistently.
-Once it bubbles to foam after about 5-6 minutes, drop the heat to simmer and whisk.
+Once it bubbles to foam after about 5-6 minutes, turn down the heat.
 Check the whisk for clinging droplets.
 Remove from the burner and add the flavor extracts.
 Serve immediately with butter!
 It can be stored in a lidded jar for a couple of weeks in the fridge.